Robust Bayesian Optimization via Tempered Posteriors: Motivations

 \subsection{Misspecification and Regret Guarantees}

-The BO pipeline above highlights a tension between statistical modeling and sequential decision-making with an exception of \citet{jaiswal2023generalized}, where sequential sampling instead of BO acquisition is the focus.
+The BO pipeline above highlights a tension between statistical modeling and sequential decision-making.
 Since BO produces an adaptive design \citep{srinivas2009gaussian} and often concentrate evaluations near the current incumbent, the surrogate can become predictively overconfident in the sense that its model-implied predictive uncertainty understates realized errors precisely in the region that drives acquisition decisions.

 The miscalibration we target is primarily \emph{uncertainty misspecification} rather than global correctness of the surrogate class.
 It can arise from kernel mismatch (e.g., incorrect smoothness/lengthscale or stationarity imposed on a nonstationary function), noise misspecification (e.g., underestimating $\sigma^2$, heteroskedasticity, or heavy-tailed errors), and repeated local refitting on a highly nonuniform design.
-A standard Bayesian device to alleviate misspecification is the tempered posterior \citep{bhattacharya2019bayesian}, which raises the likelihood to a power $\alpha\in(0,1]$ and thereby downweights the influence of its contributions.
-For Gaussian noise GP regression, this is roughly equivalent to inflating the effective noise variance from $\sigma^2$ to $\sigma^2/\alpha$, preventing the posterior from collapsing too quickly.
+A standard Bayesian device to alleviate misspecification is the tempered posterior \citep{bhattacharya2019bayesian}, which raises the likelihood to a power $\alpha\in(0,1]$ and thereby downweights the information contributed by the observations.
+For Gaussian noise GP regression, this is equivalent to inflating the effective noise variance from $\sigma^2$ to $\sigma^2/\alpha$, preventing the posterior from collapsing too quickly.
 Thus, tempering acts directly at the surrogate update step that produces the predictive mean and variance used by the acquisition.

-While tempering can mitigate model misspecification and predictive overconfidence, the effect of likelihood tempering on BO performance is not well understood.
-From a BO perspective, it is unclear whether it can be detrimental to cumulative regret.
-At the same time, it is well known that the choice of acquisition function plays a central role in BO and can directly influences regret.
+Although tempering may mitigate predictive overconfidence, its implications for sequential optimization are not immediate.
+In particular, it is unclear how the additional regularization affects cumulative regret or how it interacts with the acquisition function.
+At the same time, the choice of acquisition function plays a central role in BO and can directly influence regret.
 For instance, PI is more exploitative and can be effective once a promising region has been identified, whereas EI offers a more balanced exploration-exploitation trade-off.
-To study this interaction between acquisition-level and surrogate-level adaptiveness systematically, we work with the most widely used generalized EI ($g$-EI) family \citep{schonlau1998global}:
+To study this interaction between acquisition-level and surrogate-level adaptiveness systematically, we work with widely used generalized EI ($g$-EI) family \citep{schonlau1998global}: